ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ```

-To enable DDoSX<sup>®</sup> and CDN on your domains, follow these steps:
+To enable DDoSX<sup>®</sup>, CDN and WAF on your domains, follow these steps:

 **[1.
 Connect](#connect-domain)** your domain(s) to DDoSX